m-noor/Program-and-Script/README.md

 ### Exercise 3: Collatz conjecture exercise - [Collatz_conjecture.py](Collatz_conjecture.py)

-From Wikipedia: The Collatz conjecture is a conjecture that concerns a sequence defined as follows: start with any positive integer n.
+From Wikipedia: The Collatz conjecture is a conjecture that concerns a sequence defined as follows: start with any positive integer *n*.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 Otherwise, the next term is 3 times the previous term plus 1.
-The conjecture is that no matter what value of n, the sequence will always reach 1.
+The conjecture is that no matter what value of *n*, the sequence will always reach 1.

 This script takes in an input, performs the calculation as above and return the final value.
-Input validation has also been built in to avoid user from entering non-integers etc.
+Input validation has also been built in to avoid user from entering non-integers *etc.*

 ### Exercise 4: Project Euler - Problem 5